 - a.
 Community Gardeners shall wear a badge at all times; the badge will indicate emergency contact information. - b.
 Community Gardeners shall maintain their plot with consideration of other members and the overall community. - c.
 An orderly and weed free plot and surrounding pathways shall be maintained. - d.
 Plants in garden plots shall not infringe on community space and walkways or interfere with an adjacent plot. - i.
 Growing illegal plants (i.e. marijuana) is prohibited - e.
 Trellises of a height of 7' from ground level are permissible within plots and beds but shall not infringe on community space and walkways or interfere with an adjacent plot. - f.
-Community Gardeners shall respect the gardens' property, assets and fellow gardeners. - g.
+Community Gardeners shall respect the gardens' property, assets and fellow gardeners.

+- g.
 Community Gardeners agree to use equipment and tools owned in common responsibly, treat them with care, return them to the designated area promptly and store them neatly and securely for the safety and convenience of other gardeners. - h.
-Community Gardeners shall not remove garden material or supplies from another plot without permission from the plot user.
+Community Gardeners shall not remove garden material or supplies from another plot without permission from the plot user. - i.

-- i.
 Fencing, bird netting and sun shade shall be uniform in appearance and construction throughout the garden.
 Only approved products and techniques, as described, are allowed. - j.
 Use of non-approved chemicals on garden, walkways or grassy areas is grounds for forfeiture of privileges and plot, without a refund. - k.
-Planting trees and shrubs within a garden is not allowed unless approved by the Garden Committee.
+Planting trees is not allowed.
+Planting shrubs within a garden is not allowed unless approved by the Garden Committee. - 1.
+Community Gardeners are required to carry out all their trash.